 31.5 Other Provisions

-31.5.1 FERC Role in Dispute Resolution
+31.5.1 The Commission’s Role in Dispute Resolution

-Disputes directly relating to the NYISO’s compliance with its tariffs that are not resolved in the internal NYISO collaborative governance appeals process or NYISO dispute resolution process, and all disputes relating to matters that fall within the exclusive jurisdiction of FERC, shall be reviewed at FERC pursuant to the Federal Power Act if such review is sought by any party to the dispute.
-The NYPSC or any party to a dispute regarding matters over which both the NYPSC and FERC have jurisdiction and responsibility for action may submit a request to FERC for a joint or concurrent hearing to resolve the dispute.
+Disputes directly relating to the ISO’s compliance with its tariffs that are not resolved in the internal ISO collaborative governance appeals process or ISO dispute resolution process, and all disputes relating to matters that fall within the exclusive jurisdiction of the Commission, shall be reviewed at the Commission pursuant to the Federal Power Act if such review is sought by any party to the dispute.
+The NYPSC or any party to a dispute regarding matters over which both the NYPSC and the Commission have jurisdiction and responsibility for action may submit a request to the Commission for a joint or concurrent hearing to resolve the dispute.

 31.5.2 Non-Jurisdictional Entities

-LIPA's and NYPA's participation in the NYISO Comprehensive Planning Process shall in no way be considered to be a waiver of their non-jurisdictional status pursuant to Section 201(f) of the Federal Power Act, including with respect to the FERC's exercise of the Federal Power Act's general ratemaking authority.
+LIPA's and NYPA's participation in the CSPP shall in no way be considered to be a waiver of their non-jurisdictional status pursuant to Section 201(f) of the Federal Power Act, including with respect to the the Commission's exercise of the Federal Power Act's general ratemaking authority.

 31.5.3 Tax Exempt Financing Provisions

-Con Edison, NYPA and LIPA shall not be required to construct, or cause to construct, a transmission facility identified through the NYISO Comprehensive Reliability Planning Process if such construction would result in the loss of tax-exempt status of any tax-exempt bond issued by Con Edison, NYPA or LIPA, or impair their ability to secure future tax-exempt financing.
+Con Edison, NYPA and LIPA shall not be required to construct, or cause to construct, a transmission facility identified through the ISO Reliability Planning Process if such construction would result in the loss of tax-exempt status of any tax-exempt bond issued by Con Edison, NYPA or LIPA, or impair their ability to secure future tax-exempt financing.

 31.5.4 Interregional Planning Coordination